 Jill is a litigator who has tried close to thirty jury trials.
-Jill represents employers and corporate executives who need to avoid or resolve disputes regarding labor and employment practices and homebuilders and adjusters in residential and commercial disputes.
+Jill represents employers and corporate executives who need to avoid or resolve disputes regarding labor and employment practices, and for homebuilders in residential and commercial disputes.
 Her clients include Texas and national corporations engaged in healthcare, oilfield services, residential construction, and consumer finance.

-Jill specializes in discrimination, wage and hour litigation and state and federal administrative tax hearings.
-She often represents clients for whom these issues may become critical, including home builders, hospitals, physicians, oil field services companies, banks, mortgage lenders, school districts, and non-profit organizations, such as the National Center for Missing and Exploited Children, and the American Red Cross.
+She specializes in discrimination, wage and hour litigation and state and federal administrative tax hearings.
+She often represents clients for whom these issues may become critical, including homebuilders, hospitals, physicians, oil field services companies, banks, mortgage lenders, school districts, and non-profit organizations, such as the National Center for Missing and Exploited Children, and the American Red Cross.